espressif/esp-at/docs/en/AT_Command_Set/Wi-Fi_AT_Commands.rst

 ^^^^^

 -  Currently ESP devices only support 802.11b or 802.11bg or 802.11bgn mode.
--  By default, PHY mode of ESP8266 device is 802.11bg mode, and PHY mode of non ESP8266 device is 802.11bgn mode.
+-  By default, PHY mode of ESP devices is 802.11bgn mode.

 .. _cmd-STAPROTO: